erikc5000/deco-mongo/README.md

 }
 ```

 The above class will accept a string or number value and always persist it as a string value in the database.
 Upon reading the value, it will automatically convert it to the type expected by the property in the class.
-The advantage of using a property converter class like this is that it provides a level of type safety and can be reused in multiple places.
+The advantage of using a property converter class like this is that it provides some level of type safety and can be reused in multiple places.
 Of course, an inline converter is perfectly acceptable for simple one-off conversions.

+It's worth noting that by design, Deco-Mongo refrains from automatically converting values from one type to another, instead throwing an exception.
+This is to help prevent silent issues from creeping into your application.

 #### Built-in property converters

 You may have noticed that we used several variations of `@Property()` and custom converters in DogDocument.
 These are all built-in property converters that are available in Deco-Mongo.
 For convenience, most of the built-in converters have decorators associated with them.
-That means that:
+That means that...

 ```typescript
 @Property({ converter: new IntConverter() }) age?: number
 ```

-... is equivalent to:
+... is equivalent to...

 ```typescript
 @IntProperty()